sapient-global/assemble-presentation-reveal/README.md

 - **/masters.html**, all the master pages (pages with config only for presenters) will be here

-## Difference between index.html and master.html
+## Inside a presentation folder:  index.html and master.html files

 Within the folder of your presentation, you might have an index and master pages.